The World Pet Markets Trend

 Industry insiders attribute the growing world pet market to the global humanization of pets.
-This means that more and more cultures now regard companion animals as beloved family members.
+This means more cultures now regard companion animals as beloved family members.

-Below are some of the hot, up-and-coming world pet markets.
+Below are some of the world's largest pet markets outside of the U.S.

 According to news and pet industry reports, China’s pet industry began to take off since the late 2000's.
 Not only is the trend attributable to the country’s ongoing economic development — affording the average citizen greater disposable income — the Chinese have joined the pet lovers of the world in regarding their critters as beloved family members.